Serine: Biosynthesis

-Serine hydroxymethyltransferase (SMHT) also catalyzes the biosynthesis of glycine (retro-aldol cleavage) from serine, transferring the resulting formaldehyde synthon to 5,6,7,8-tetrahydrofolate.
+Serine hydroxymethyltransferase (SHMT) also catalyzes the biosynthesis of glycine (retro-aldol cleavage) from serine, transferring the resulting formaldehyde synthon to 5,6,7,8-tetrahydrofolate.
 However, that reaction is reversible, and will convert excess glycine to serine.
 SHMT is a pyridoxal phosphate (PLP) dependent enzyme.

 Synthesis and reactions

 Industrially, L-serine is produced from glycine and methanol catalyzed by hydroxymethyltransferase.

 Racemic serine can be prepared in the laboratory from methyl acrylate in several steps:

 Hydrogenation of serine gives the diol serinol: